mongodb-industry-solutions/inventory-management/README.md

 ### Enable Real-Time Analytics (Optional)

-1. To create a general analytics dashbaord based on sales, we will need generate sales data.
+1. To create a general analytics dashboard based on sales, we will need to generate sales data.
 Navigate to the control panel in your app by clicking:
 [http://localhost:3000/control](http://localhost:3000/control)
 2. Then click the “start selling” button.
 When you “start selling”, remember to not close this window as selling will only work when the window is open.
-This will simulate a sale every 5 seconds, so we reccomend letting it run for a couple of minutes.
+This will simulate a sale every 5 seconds, so we recommend letting it run for a couple of minutes.
 3. In the meantime, navigate back to Atlas Charts to create a general analytics dashboard.
-For example you can create a line graph that displays sales over the last hour, minute by minute.
+For example, you can create a line graph that displays sales over the last hour, minute by minute.
 Now you’ll see live data coming in, offering you real-time insights!

 Your app is ready to go!
-For the first time, you may need to refresh the website to see the updates charts, but after that the charts will update automatically syncing with the new sales.
+For the first time, you may need to refresh the website to see the updated charts, but after that, the charts will update automatically syncing with the new sales.

 ### Set Up Additional Indexes (Optional)